Education

 Our Students

-At ELNOR, we work with people who are seeking asylum or have gained asylum upon traveling to find safety in Europe from a variety of countries.
-Many of our students come from Afghanistan, as well as Iran, Burundi, and Somalia.
+At ELNOR, we work with people who are seeking asylum or have gained asylum upon traveling to find safety in Europe and North America.
+Many of our students come from Afghanistan, Iran, Ukraine, Burundi, Somalia, and Venezuela.

-While many of our students enroll in our program while in Greek refugee camps, they can continue as our students as they resettle across Europe.
-Our student network spans over seven European countries.
+While many of our students enroll in our program while in Greek refugee camps, they can continue as our students as they resettle across Europe and North America.
+Our student network spans over eleven countries.